conscho/CleaningDataAssignment/CodeBook.md

 These signals were used to estimate variables of the feature vector for each pattern:
 '-XYZ' is used to denote 3-axial signals in the X, Y and Z directions.

+mean() represents the mean of this feature vector. std() represents the standard deviation of this feature vector.